Difference Between eHealth and Digital

 What is Digital?

-The term “digital health” refers to a wide range of innovations that help and solve healthcare problems.
+The term “digital health” refers to a wide range of innovations that help solve healthcare problems.
 Advancement in medicine’s art and science to the pervasiveness of communication and information technology (ICTs).

 Digital technology has now been used to document various aspects of human health & medicine.

-Emerging technologies have the potential to empower consumers to make better health decisions and provide new options for aiding prevention, early identification of life-threatening diseases, and chronic condition management outside of traditional health care settings.
+Emerging technologies have the potential to empower consumers to make better health decisions and provide new options for aiding prevention, early identification of life-threatening diseases, and chronic condition management outside of traditional healthcare settings.

 As a result, a need for radical technologies is evident, and ‘digital healthcare’ is a primary possibility for driving that innovation.
 Its focus is on ways to better engage people with modern technologies.